 In short, there’s something for everyone in Alicante, and that’s the main reason why so many expats that make up the international community there feel completely at home.

-If you are being relocated to Spain by your employer, than you have an easier task on your hands.
-But even in this case you can spend ages pondering over the locations close to your job, choosing the right one as many people posted to Gibraltar often do.
+If you are being relocated to Spain by your employer then you have an easier task on your hands.
+But even in this case, you can spend ages pondering over the locations close to your job, choosing the right one as many people posted to Gibraltar often do.

 If you are in a free fall, retiring or semi-retiring to Spain, or even relocating there with your portable business in the suitcase, that’s where choosing your location can feel like an impossible task.

 Take your time, visit Spain often and get to know all those wonderful places you’ve been reading about.
 You can consider other people’s opinions and recommendations, and make sure you know your own needs and preferences.